Published: Feb 19, 2014

 By wrapping a name around it, recognizing it as another type of marketing approach, and associating it with certain tactics, we’ve tapped into a powerful method that is incredibly useful for attracting, engaging, and cultivating today’s consumer.

-If you’re looking to expand upon traditional content strategy-both external (branding, messaging, tone) and internal (governance, workflows)-by folding UX into the conversation, you’ll want to join us on February 20, when Ahava presents her virtual seminar, Designing Effective Content Marketing.
+If you’re looking to expand upon traditional content strategy—both external (branding, messaging, tone) and internal (governance, workflows)—by folding UX into the conversation, check out Ahava’s virtual seminar, Designing Effective Content Marketing.

 Ahava is the author of "The Digital Crown: Winning at Content on the Web", which includes tons of case studies on how to sell content marketing to senior-level executives.
 She also founded the Aha Media Group, a content-strategy and marketing consultancy.
 You can follow Ahava on Twitter at @ahaval.